mine-cetinkaya-rundel/citizenstatistician/content/post/2020-07-24-data-science-tutorials-with-learnr-and-gradethis.md

 Behind every successful project is a successful workflow, so that is where we start.
 Our base is, of course, Github.
 Then, whisk in a handful of pull requests, two cups of peer reviews, and a few issues if necessary, and mix to form a smooth batter.
 Bake in an RStudio environment for 20-25 minutes and add merge conflicts to taste.

-Our first task was to familiarise ourselves with the particular packages - `learnr` and `gradethis` (more on these two below).
+Our first task was to familiarise ourselves with the particular packages - learnr and gradethis (more on these two below).
 Having done this, our workflow involved writing the tutorials two at a time - one person writing each - then reviewing the other person's work.
 After as many cycles of implementing and reviewing changes, a final review was carried out by the course organiser Dr. Çetinkaya-Rundel, who is also the creator of Citizen Statistician.

 ### learnr

-`learnr` is an R package designed to make it easy to build interactive tutorials in R markdown documents.
+learnr is an R package designed to make it easy to build interactive tutorials in R markdown documents.
 These tutorials can contain all manner of objects, including text, graphics and figures, sections and subsections, code exercises that students can execute, multiple choice questions, even YouTube videos!

-If you're interested in using (or just playing about with) the package yourself, it's available on CRAN.
+If you're interested in using (or just playing about with) the package yourself, it's available on CRAN, and you can learn about it [here](https://rstudio.github.io/learnr/).

 ### gradethis

-`gradethis` is a companion to the `learnr` package, and provides multiple different functions for grading learnr exercises.
+gradethis is a companion to the learnr package, and provides multiple different functions for grading learnr exercises.
 Code can either be graded against a certain solution, where we check that the student's answer exactly matches the solution, or the result can be checked against a set of conditions.
 With the gradethis package, it's also easy to give helpful feedback if a student gets a foreseen wrong answer, so we can nudge them in the right direction.

 This package is not yet on CRAN, but you can install it from the Github repository [here](https://github.com/rstudio-education/gradethis).